fullstack-hy2020/fullstack-hy2020.github.io/src/content/4/en/part4b.md

 ### async/await in the backend

-Let's change the backend to async and await.
+Let's start to change the backend to async and await.
 As all of the asynchronous operations are currently done inside of a function, it is enough to change the route handler functions into async functions.

 The route for fetching all notes gets changed to the following: